NCCN-protocol care · 96.9% 1-yr breast cancer survival · ArogyaSri, CGHS & cashless insurance accepted · Free second opinion

 Nipple Changes: — What They Mean & When to Get Checked

-• Most are benign — inverted nipples you've always had, milky discharge and minor skin changes are usually harmless.
+• Most are benign — long-standing inversion, milky discharge and minor skin changes are usually harmless.

-• But some need attention — a newly inverted nipple, bloody or single-duct discharge, or persistent nipple eczema should be checked.
+• But some need a check — a newly inverted nipple, bloody discharge or persistent nipple eczema.

-• Free first consultation — a full 45-minute, woman-led, doctor-led consultation for all cancer patients — decisions for healing, not billing.
+• Free first consultation — a 45-minute, woman-led, doctor-led review of the nipple and breast.

 4.8 · 800+ Google reviews · 15,000+ patients treated